dustmop/makechr/README.md

 Windows GUI builds are available in releases.

 Input images should be 256px wide and 240px high, representing a full nametable, and must follow NES attribute and palette restrictions.
-Smaller imagse will have padded nametables, while images with greater width will result in up to 2 nametables, assuming horizontal arrangement.
+Smaller images will have padded nametables, while images with greater width will result in up to 2 nametables, assuming horizontal arrangement.

 An RGB palette is hard-coded in rgb.py, other palettes are not yet supported.